senegalo/obsidian-ai-tools/README.md

 ## Usage

-After installation and activation, you can use the "Summarize Note" and "Summarize Selection" commands by:
+After installation and activation, you can use the "Summarize Note", "Summarize Selection" and "Use Selection as Prompt" commands by:

 1. Opening the command palette with `Ctrl+P` (or `Cmd+P` on macOS)
 2. Typing the command name and hitting `Enter`